nniaki01/Naive-Bayes/README.md

 # Naive-Bayes

 Naive-Bayes classifier is a **Probabilistic Generative Model**.

+Naive-Bayes classifier is a **Supervised** machine learning algorithm.

  Two variants of the Naive Bayes algorithm with smoothing as applied to text categorization.